bdavidxyz/chirpy/_drafts/2024-01-29-generate-authentication-like-rails-8-will.md

 ## Take time to read code

 Don't be too shy here to investigate the source code.
 The beauty of this gem is that there are no tons of complicated functions to read.
-Trying to understand Devise or Rodauth is another story.
+Trying to understand [Devise](/blog/ruby-on-rails-authentication-tutorial-with-devise/) or [Rodauth](/blog/rails-authentication-with-rodauth-an-elegant-gem/) is another story.

 Start with routes.rb, then try to play with the application, and try to understand what each unit test does and why.

-Now you hvae a full authentication system that you fully understand!
+Now you have a full authentication system that you fully understand!